Refresh your blog in a snap with a custom header you create in Canva.

-Go to My sites → Customize → Header Image and click Add new image to upload your new custom header.
-Finally, click Save and Publish to add your new header to your site:
+Go to My Site(s) → Customize → Header Image and click Add new image to upload your new custom header.
+Finally, click Publish to add your new header to your site:

 Keep playing, keep experimenting

-Canva’s even got free design lessons to help you learn the application and about design elements such as fonts, color, images, background, shapes, and more.
+Canva has free design tutorials on design elements such as fonts, color, images, backgrounds, shapes, and more.

-This short article barely scratches the surface of the custom headers you can create with Canva.
-Now get on over there and start experimenting!
+This resource scratches the surface of the custom headers you can create with Canva.
+Now get on over there and start experimenting.
 Have fun!